 The purpose of the Code of Ethics ("Code of Ethics") is to set forth guiding principles to promote, among other things, honest and ethical conduct, and adherence with the law.
-This Code of Ethics is based on the fundamental understanding that everyone working on behalf of, or representing, Glass, Lewis & Co., LLC and its direct and indirect wholly owned subsidiaries worldwide ("Glass Lewis") is responsible for conducting such business ethically and in compliance with the law everywhere Glass Lewis operates.
+This Code of Ethics is founded on the principle that everyone representing or working on behalf of Glass Lewis must conduct business ethically and comply with the law in every location where Glass Lewis operates.
+For purposes of this Code of Ethics, "Glass Lewis" will refer to all companies within the Glass Lewis group, worldwide.